Subscribe to blog

 Keep up with us as we set the pace for recycling marketing in Tennessee and beyond.

-You can view this information and more recycling information at the following website:
+You can read this article and many more at the following website:

 We are going to begin a new blog on our website.
 Once or Twice a week we begin publishing information about different types of material that can be recycled!
 Each month we are going to focus on a different type of material.
 We will be posting this new blog information through 2012.
 And for February, we are going to focus on plastic.

 Plastic Recycling Facts

 - According to the Beverage Marketing Corp, the average American consumed 1.6 gallons of bottled water in 1976.
 In 2006, that number jumped to 28.3 gallons.

 - More than 2.4 billion pounds of plastic bottles were recycled in 2008.
 Although the amount of plastic bottles recycled in the U.S. has grown every year since 1990, the actual recycling rate remains steady at around 27 percent.

 - In 2007, more than 325 million pounds of wide-mouth plastic containers were recovered for recycling.
 (This included deli containers, yogurt cups, etc.)

 - In recent years, the number of U.S. plastics recycling business has nearly tripled.
 More than 1,600 businesses are involved in recycling post-consumer plastics.